What should be done if a wound is bleeding significantly?

 Study for the Direct Care Worker Test.
 Review important topics with flashcards and multiple-choice questions, each with explanations.
 Prepare effectively for your exam!

-Using a clean cloth is critical as it minimizes the risk of introducing bacteria into the wound, which could lead to infection.
-It's essential to maintain pressure for several minutes and to avoid lifting the cloth to check for bleeding, as this can disrupt any potential clotting.
+Using a clean cloth ensures that any potential contamination is minimized, which is crucial for reducing the risk of infection.
+It's essential to maintain consistent pressure and avoid removing the cloth to check the wound too soon, as this can disrupt clotting and lead to increased bleeding.

 Subscribe